jvde-github/AIS-catcher/README.md

 - Fix to internal webserver to avoid one client blocking the server when sending
 - Accept VDO messages for NMEA input (`-go VDO on/off`)
 - New options `-N use_gps on/off` and `-N own_mmsi xxxxx` added.
 The former toggles the use of GPS NMEA input as location for the receiver station (default is on).
 The latter sets the station's location as the location of the vessel with the specified MMSI.
 The own mmsi will be highlighted.
-- Fix inclusion of lib ZMQ in Windows auto builds
+- Fix inclusion of libzmq in Windows auto builds
 - TCP listener for NMEA output, e.g. for port 5011 run with `-S 5011`.
 AIS-catcher can read from this TCP server at address `raspberrypi`, e.g. like:

 ```console